syncfusion-content/blazor-docs/blazor/pdfviewer2/getting-started/server-side-application.md

 ---
 layout: post
-title: Getting Started with PDF Viewer in Blazor Server App | Syncfusion
+title: Getting Started with PDF Viewer2 in Blazor Server App | Syncfusion
-description: Learn how to getting started with PDF Viewer control in Blazor Server-side application.
+description: Learn how to getting started with PDF Viewer2 control in Blazor Server-side application.
 You can view and comment on PDFs in ease and also can fill fields.
 platform: Blazor
 control: PDF Viewer2
 documentation: ug
 ---

-# Getting Started with Blazor PDF Viewer Component in Blazor Server App
+# Getting Started with Blazor PDF Viewer2 Component in Blazor Server App

 This section briefly explains about how to integrate [Blazor PDF Viewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor Server App using Visual Studio.